ComposableFi/composable/code/xcvm/SPEC.md

 ## 4.1.
 Execution Fees

-Gas and Bridging fees are handled during the invocation and at the `Router` level, however, Execution fees are opt-in and paid by the user by using the `Relayer` registry value.
-The following example program performs an operation, and rewards the relayer:
+Gas and Bridging fees are handled during the invocation and at the `Router` level, however, Execution fees are opt-in and paid by the user by using the `Tip` registry value.
+The following example program performs an operation, and rewards the tip address:

 ```
 <Call> 0x13371337...
-<Transfer> <Relayer> { USDC: 15000000000000 }
+<Transfer> <Tip> { USDC: 15000000000000 }
 ```

 This model is very much like Bitcoin's UTXOs, where the difference between inputs and outputs defines the tip.
 Here we are more explicit with the actual fee, which allows for more fine-grained control.
 Together with branching (to be implemented later), this fee model can be used to incentivize the relayer to precompute the outcome, and only submit the program if it were to succeed at the current state of the destination chain.